danielbentes/uim-protocol/centralized-discovery-service/README.md

 3. Add a web interface for monitoring crawled intents.
 4. Integrate a scheduler to periodically update the intent index.
 5. Deploy the application using a production-grade server like Gunicorn.
+6. Add CI/CD Pipeline: Use GitHub Actions to automate testing and deployment.
+7. Include Code Quality Tools: Integrate tools like flake8, black, and isort for code formatting and linting.
+8. Enhance NLP Capabilities: Use a library like spaCy or NLTK for advanced natural language processing in the search functionality.
+9. Add a Frontend Interface: Optionally, create a simple web interface using React or Vue.js for users to interact with the service.